-I am a first-year Computer Science PhD student at the University of Washington,
+I am a third-year Computer Science PhD student at the University of Washington,

-Before UW, I worked as an engineer at TeachFX, a startup
+Before joining UW, I worked as an engineer at TeachFX, a startup

 at Harvard University, where I had the amazing opportunity to work on a fairness-related project